HL7/davinci-pct/input/pagecontent/use_cases.md

     </tr>
      <tr>
         <td>Copayment</td>
-        <td>A fixed amount ($20, for example) you pay for a covered health care service after you've paid your deductible.
-Let's say your health insurance plan's allowable cost for a doctor's office visit is $100.
-Your copayment for a doctor visit is $20. </td>
+        <td>A fixed amount ($20, for example) that is paid for a covered health care service after the deductible has been paid.
+For example, a health insurance plan's allowable cost for a doctor's office visit is $100 and the copayment for a doctor visit is $20. </td>
     </tr>
      <tr>
         <td>Cost</td>